-This is where a CMMS or a digital inspection software comes in.
+This is where CMMS systems or a digital inspection software comes in.
 The choice heavily depends on light or heavy industry needs.

-A CMMS or Computerized Maintenance Management System is software used to schedule, organize,
+A Computerized Maintenance Management System CMMS is a software used to schedule, organize,

 track, and optimize maintenance.
-The term CMMS originally just referred to basic work order management systems, but the technology has come a long way.
+The term CMMS originally just referred to basic work order for better facilities management systems, but the technology has come a long way.

-You can now get a modern, cloud-based inspection software or a CMMS that helps quality control or maintenance teams to:
+You can now get modern, cloud-based inspection software or CMMS solutions that helps quality control or maintenance teams to:

 - Accurately record and track all maintenance work in a central location